-Welcome to the RoboSub Competition!
+Welcome to the frontlines of innovation at the 2025 RoboSub Competition!

-This Team Handbook contains information needed to compete at the RoboSub Competition.
-It includes task descriptions, rules and requirements, and other guidance and specifications.
+This Team Handbook contains information that teams need to compete at the 2025 RoboSub Competition.
+It includes task descriptions, rules, and requirements, and other guidance and specifications.
 Teams are encouraged to read this document for a thorough understanding of what is necessary to compete effectively.

 Why compete in RoboSub?

-RoboSub is an international student program established to generate, cultivate, and enhance a community of innovators by challenging new generations of engineers.
-Student teams tackle fundamental challenges in the design of ocean systems, while getting hands-on experience by designing, building and testing a fully autonomous underwater vehicle (AUV).
-By providing a venue and mechanism to share knowledge and innovate, students are primed for jobs in developing, testing and managing state-of-the-art systems.
-Teams must also document their designs.
+RoboSub is an international student program established to generate, cultivate, and enhance a community of innovators by challenging new generations of engineers capable of making substantive contributions to the autonomous underwater vehicle (AUV) domain..
+Student teams tackle fundamental challenges in the design of ocean systems, while getting hands-on experience by designing, building and testing a fully (AUV).
+By providing a venue and mechanism to share knowledge and innovate, students are primed for jobs in developing, documenting, testing and managing state-of-the-art systems.